Jewellery Care Guide

-It is natural for sterling silver jewellery to tarnish, blacken or discolour over time, particularly if the piece is worn regularly.
+It is natural for sterling silver jewellery to tarnish or discolour over time, particularly if the piece is worn regularly.
 Tarnish is caused by several factors which include:

-- Exposure to moisture, humidity, sunlight and oxygen.
+- Exposure to moisture, humidity, direct sunlight for long periods of time.

 - Acidity (ph balance) of a person’s skin, which in turn is affected, for example, by diet, medication and stress.

 - Exposure to perfume, soap, moisturiser, shampoo etc. and cleaning products such as dishwashing liquid and bleach.